sorenmarkert/bar/README.md

-# scenario026.lua
+# Brothers in Arms
-The Stampede scenario for BAR
+A scenario for Beyond All Reason

 # Installation instructions: